Lauv: 2008–2012: Early years and Somersault Sunday

 Leff began writing music at an early age.
-When he was 12, he started his first rock duo with his friend Mike Wagenheim, and by age 13, the two teens started a metal band.
+When he was 12, he started his first rock duo with his best friend Mike Wagenheim, and by age 13, the two teens started a metal band.
 After starting to try and write music, Leff began experimenting with an acoustic guitar and some synth sounds.
 A few months later, he wrote his own solo acoustic song called Parting Ways.
 Leff then formed his first solo music project, Somersault Sunday, when he was 14 years old on April 28, 2008.
 He started it first "as a side project, just for fun," but continued it after receiving enthusiastic online response.

 Somersault Sunday is an electro-infused pop rock solo-project.
 Under the Somersault Sunday project, he was able to release three extended plays namely, Parting Ways EP (2009), Intermission – EP (2010), and Phone Calls & Weekends (2010).
-Trevor Dahl of Cheat Codes (who was then making music under the moniker Plug In Stereo) featured on his track "Wishful Thinking" from the Intermission EP.
-The Phone Calls & Weekends EP, was produced by Kevin Gates, who also mixed and produced some of the songs of Never Shout Never, The Ready Set, and Cady Groves.
+Trevor Dahl of Cheat Codes (who was then making music under the moniker Plug in Stereo) featured on his track "Wishful Thinking" from the Intermission EP.
+The Phone Calls & Weekends EP, was produced by Kevin Gates, who also mixed and produced some of the songs of Never Shout Never, The Ready Set, and the late Cady Groves.
 He posted his songs on MySpace along with some song covers, and kept close contact with his fans through the platform.
 He had a band playing with him during live shows and concerts.
 Leff was known for his basement concerts in his early middle and high school years.
+He even won a coveted spot to perform during the 2011 Vans Warped Tour.